|2 person discount||Yes||Fire/Woodburner||Yes|

 Bathroom: With corner bath, hand held shower attachment, hand basin and WC.

 Bedroom 1: Romantic double bedroom with a four poster bed.

 Bedroom 3: Twin bedroom.

 All gas, electric and bed linen provided.
 Initial supply of logs only supplied but more available from the office or local shop.
 Cot and highchair available.
-Wi-fi is available at the cottage from an adjacent BT Wi-fi hotspot.
-Reception is poor downstairs but normally fine upstairs.
-You can buy access by the day (5 days currently costs £15).
+There is regular Wi-Fi access for guests at the cottage via the BT Home Hub system, the network name and the password are clearly displayed in the cottage.

 Delightful gardens with patio furniture.
-Private parking for one large, or two small cars.
+Private parking for one large, or two small/medium cars.
 Parking on the lane is not permitted.

 |Nearest town||Hawkshead||Shops||1 1/2 miles|

 |Distance||4 miles||Restaurant||4 1/2 miles|